 - Delegate.
 This is worth mentioning again.
 Outsource as many things as possible, up until you arrive at the tasks that only concern yourself, are actionable, and take more than 2 minutes to complete, as the popular productivity method Gettings Things Done (GTD) recommends.

 - Set uninterrupted time for yourself.
-With a work management tool like Paymo, you can block out time for the most important tasks of the day, without being nagged by your colleagues for every minor thing.
+With one of these personal task management software or a work management tool like Paymo, you can block out time for the most important tasks of the day, without being nagged by your team for every minor thing.
 They’ll be able to see your schedule and how long you work on a specific activity in the 1-Day Timespan from the Team Scheduling module, which acts as a calendar for the entire team for a specific day.

 5. Consider a support group

 In a more recent study, Dr. Maslach has found out that the best way to heal burnout is human connection.
 To put it in her words: